roboseb/inventory-application/README.md

 CANCEL-idle animations
 DONE-walking animations
 DONE-add hats and front accessories
--counts for each world population
+DONE-counts for each world population
 CANCEL?-latest cruddies section
 DONE-worlds can be overpopulated, starving cruddies CANCEL-different color cruddies have different traits.